| Pro-people Media (English) Empowering Rural People through

 conducted in other counters such as Philippines, Sri Lanka, Thailand

 etc. In some villages of Nepal too such audio towers are under operation.
+Objectives of the Community Broadcasting Community Broadcasting encourages a high level of

 participation of all the sectors in a community in the ownership,